-One of my favorites is a large backpack with a daypack attached.
-I used a Gregory front-loading backpack (it's so old I can't even find the model!) with a detachable daypack, which was a godsend: extra packing space during travel, and just unzip to use it as a daypack.
+One of my favorite travel accessories is a large travel backpack with a daypack attached.
+For years I used a Gregory front-loading backpack (it's so old I can't even find the model) with a detachable daypack, which was a godsend: extra packing space during travel, and just unzip to use it as a daypack.

 I shudder at the number of travel daypacks I have sitting on my shelves.
 Some I've loved, some less so, some I haven't even tried.
 I've also asked friends as they travel so what follows are a mixture of their recommendations, my own thoughts, and a bit of research to make sure I give you the proper specs (I've also included Amazon links in case you want to buy any of these or read what reviewers have to say).
 Just remember, everything will be a compromise between security, comfort, style, size and weight.

-And finally, for those professional photographers out there who need everything at your fingertips, here's the queen of bags (I have one of these so it's a personal opinion): the Think Tank Photo Street Walker Hard Drive.
-It's not the lightest thing but if you're lugging around your SSLR, a laptop, lenses and a tripod, its a godsend (and you can also get a Digital Holster that attaches to your belt, with a bottom expandable pocket to keep your camera and zoom lens handy.)
+And finally, for those professional photographers out there who need everything at your fingertips, here's the queen of bags (our photographer, Anne Sterck has one of these so it's her personal opinion): the Think Tank Photo Street Walker Hard Drive.
+It's not the lightest thing but if you're lugging around your SSLR, a laptop, lenses and a tripod, you'll need some hefty help.

 And don't forget to use a measuring tape so you can actually picture the size - a photograph can be deceiving.

 North Americans often carry their daypacks on their chest, while most Europeans do not.
 This is really a personal matter.
-Wearing one on the chest might deter thieves - I once had a passport stolen out of a daypack I wore on my back (I know, I know - but that's how you learn).
-But unless you're very flat-chested, it's quite uncomfortable.
-I would rather keep it on my back but choose a daypack that fits snugly, with small straps in the front to keep in in place, and that's hard to cut.
+Wearing one on the chest might deter thieves - I probably would have noticed that gang in Beijing - but unless you're very flat-chested, it's quite uncomfortable.

 And please, please don't put it on the back of your chair when you're sitting somewhere public!
 Wrap the straps around your chair leg or your own leg.
 What a waste of all those efforts to get the right pack only to have it snatched while you're sipping an espresso...